The application window for travel scholarships to SRCCON 2016 is now closed. Thank you so much to everyone who applied.

 Whether you’re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we want to help you attend SRCCON.

-OpenNews staff will review the applications.
-We will prioritize applications from people underrepresented in the journalism code community as well as from people who would be unable to attend the event without the scholarship.
+OpenNews staff reviews all applications.
+We prioritize applications from members of communities underrepresented in journalism and technology, as well as from people who would be unable to facilitate an accepted session without the scholarship.

 If you receive a scholarship, you will not have to purchase a ticket.
-We will notify you about the status of your application the day before tickets go on sale.
+We will notify you about the status of your application before registration closes for the SRCCON lottery.

-When we notify scholarship recipients, we will include information about how to receive the scholarship.
-You will need to send us an invoice and our administrators will process the payment.
+When we notify scholarship recipients, we will include information about how to receive the scholarship funds.
+In short, you will need to send us an invoice, and our administrators will process the payment.
 It may take a month or so for check processing.

-Luckily, Minneapolis is a relatively cheap city once you arrive.
-Also, this entire site is a GitHub pages repo, so if you say, wanted to add a link to a room-share board, you could go right ahead and do that.
-Or, you can email with any suggestions.
+Luckily, Portland is a relatively cheap city once you arrive.
+Also, this entire site is a GitHub pages repo, so if you, say, wanted to add a link to a room-share board, you could go right ahead and do that.
+Or you can email with any suggestions.